 Effective Date: Effective for tax years beginning after 1998, although the credit may be earned before 1999.
-However, the credit was expanded, with a second program, to a combined statewide cap of \$130 million, effective January 1, 2001.
+The credit was expanded, with a second program, to a combined statewide cap of \$130 million, effective January 1, 2001.
+The credit was expanded again, with a third program, to a combined statewide cap for all three programs of \$280 million, effective January 1, 2002.

-Description: Under both programs, taxpayers may claim a credit for 100 percent of the amount invested in certified capital companies (CAPCOs).
+Description: Under the three programs, taxpayers may claim a credit for 100 percent of the amount invested in certified capital companies (CAPCOs).
 The credit can be claimed over 10 years, at a rate of 10 percent per year.
-The combined statewide cap is \$130 million on the total amount of investments for which credits may be claimed (no more than \$50 million for 1999).
-In total, insurance companies may not claim credits of more than \$13 million in any taxable year.
+The combined statewide cap is \$280 million on the total amount of investments for which credits may be claimed (no more than \$50 million for 1999).
+The total for all three programs may not exceed \$28 million in any year.
+Estimates: 1998: Not Applicable - 2002: \$28.0 million

-Estimates: 1997: Not Applicable - 2001: \$13.0 million Data Source: Insurance Tax Study File Reliability: Level 2
+Data Source: Insurance Tax Study File Reliability: Level 2